kollegorna/labs.kollegorna.se/source/posts/2017-05-29-service-worker-gotchas.html.md

 ## Critical and non-critical resources

+You can choose to cache the initial resources along with the worker’s installation.
+It’s up to you picking a few most important ones, but usually they are a homepage, a pair of main CSS, JS files and of course “offline” page – this is enough for a basic _offline_ experience.

-Service Worker is installed only when the initial resources are downloaded by a browser, consequently it is very important not to overload the process with too many files.
+The _gotcha_ here is that Service Worker is installed only when the initial resources are downloaded by a browser, consequently it is very important not to overload the process with too many files.
 Otherwise if the user spends a very small amount of time on the website and/or also has a slow internet connection the worker might not get installed at all.

-It’s up to you picking a few most important resources, but usually they are a homepage, a pair of main CSS, JS files and of course “offline” page.
 Now let’s make a use of `install` event:

 ```javascript
 const criticalResources = [